 Before I get started, I want to mention, as always, that testing the security updates on non-production machines first will help you identify issues that may arise from the security update process.
 While all of our security updates are rigorously tested prior to public release, we cannot duplicate the multitude of diverse computing environments that exist.
-For comprehensive guidance regarding testing and deployment, please review the
+For comprehensive guidance regarding testing and deployment, please review the Update Management Process.

 For February 2008, we are releasing 11 new security bulletins.
 Six of the bulletins are rated as Critical and fall under the classification of Remote Code Execution (RCE).
 That is, an attacker can run malicious code in the context of the logged in user.
 The remaining bulletins, rated as Important, fall under the classifications of Denial of Service (DoS), Elevation of Privilege (EoP) and Remote Code Execution (RCE), can cause a system to stop responding, grant a user greater privileges on a system and executes code in the context of the logged on user, respectively.